ethereum-optimism/superchain-ops/tasks/sep/metal-001-MCP-L1/VALIDATION.md

 - **Key:** `0xa11ee3ab75b40e88a0105e935d17cd36c8faee0138320d776c411291bdbbb19f` <br/>
   **Before:** `0x0000000000000000000000000000000000000000000000000000000000000000` <br/>
   **After:** `0x000000000000000000000000000000000000000000000000000000000050eef7` <br/>
   **Meaning:** Sets `startBlock` at slot to 5304055.
-This should be the blocknumber at which the `SystemConfig` proxy was initialized for the first time.
+This should be the block number at which the `SystemConfig` proxy was initialized for the first time.
 [Etherscan events](https://sepolia.etherscan.io/address/0x5D63A8Dc2737cE771aa4a6510D063b6Ba2c4f6F2#events) shows only five events have been emitted since contract creation in block 5304039, and that the first `Initialize` event after that should be in block 5304055.
 Verification of the key can be done by ensuring the result of the [START_BLOCK_SLOT](https://sepolia.etherscan.io/address/0xba2492e52F45651B60B8B38d4Ea5E2390C64Ffb1#readContract#F8) getter on the implementation contract matches the key.

 - **Key:** `0xe52a667f71ec761b9b381c7b76ca9b852adf7e8905da0e0ad49986a0a6871815` <br/>
   **Before:** `0x0000000000000000000000000000000000000000000000000000000000000000` <br/>